 - Noise from outside the auditorium carries inside; sirens, and motorcycles are the worst offenders, but there are all manner of interruptions/distractions to consider and manage.

 - Access to exits and amenities is poor.
 Accessibility of any description has not been considered, or if it has not properly installed and/or signed.

 - Visitor traffic is not planned.
 A crush builds quickly particularly during intervals when there is least time.

 - Poor or non-existent surround and over- stage facilities.
 Poor quality curtains, tabs, lighting, sound amplification, storage, movability of props.
 Each of these sectors can be critical to ensure the success of whatever performance is happening.

 - Changing facilities for performers are rarely considered and there is rarely enough space.

-It is perfectly normal to make an Architect your first port of call; now is the time to say; start with the inside, start with what it has to deliver!
+It is perfectly normal to make an architect your first port of call; start with the inside, start with what it has to deliver.
 A combination of the right acoustics and a dramatic, plus practical environment is where you start.
-We have bought together two highly experienced specialists in Adrian James, Acoustician & Michael Holden, Theatre Designer.
-We work in association with these people who have between them been involved in over 30 auditoriums, most recently for Hampton School and Liverpool Hope University.
+We have brought together two highly experienced specialists in Adrian James, Acoustician and Michael Holden, Theatre Designer.
+We work in association with these people who have, between them, been involved in over 30 auditoria including Hampton School and Liverpool Hope University.